-The Board, through its respective risk and capital committees, continued to assess the impact of its principal risks and the above mentioned stress scenarios on its business.
-The Board has concluded that the Group has robust systems and processes in place to manage these risks and that, while under a severe stress scenario business activity would be very subdued, the Group would continue to maintain adequate liquidity and capital balances. to support the continued operation of the Group.
+The Board, through its respective risk and capital committees, continued to assess the impact of its principal risks and the Group's stress testing scenarios (including 'bottom-up and reverse stress testing analyses) on its business.
+The Board has concluded that the Group has robust systems and processes in place to manage these risks and that, while under a severe stress scenario business activity would be very subdued, the Group would continue to maintain adequate liquidity and capital balances to support the continued operation of the Group.